max9001/Kelp-Canopy-Mapping/notes/outline.md

 			the script:

-				performs Shape Standardization: Images were transposed to a consistent internal format (Channels, Height, Width) for processing.

 				Identifies Invalid Pixels: Pixels were marked as invalid based on:

 					A specific marker value (-32768) is used as a no-data value in the original Landsat processing